Kitware/vtk-js/Sources/Rendering/OpenGL/glsl/readme.txt

 When writing your own shaders you can use any approach you want.
 In the end they are just strings of code.
-For vtkOpenGLPolyDataMapper we make use of heavy string replacments.
+For vtkOpenGLPolyDataMapper we make use of heavy string replacements.
 In other classes we do very little processing as the shader has far fewer options.
 Regardless there are a few conventions you should be aware of.